Project-MONAI/MONAI/docs/source/highlights.md

 # convert the image using bilinear interpolation
 new_img = affine(image, spatial_size=(300, 400), mode='bilinear')
 ```
+And all the spatial transforms(Spacing, Zoom, Rotate, Resize, etc.) are designed based on PyTorch native interfaces (instead of scipy, scikit-image, etc.).

 ### 4. Randomly crop out batch images based on positive/negative ratio
 Medical image data volume may be too large to fit into GPU memory.
 A